Loppy2131/Final_Project_CSC-634-001.2023S/README.md

 # Basic-scrapy-project
-This project can be used as the base project to be used with
+This project can use https://github.com/python-scrapy-playbook/basic-scrapy-project.git as the base project

 # using ScrapeOps to get API credit